 Along with Lady Tyson’s career and educational achievements, she has been a faithful and diligent worker in the Kingdom of God.
 She has served as the Vice President of the Radio Choir at Greater Refuge Temple, as well as the President of the Board of Youth Education, Sunday School teacher, and secretary to Bishop William and Dr. Ethel Mae Bonner.

-Ruth Ann Tyson is the former first lady of Christ Church Apostolic, where she is the former director of the Women of Praise, Purpose and Power (WPPP).
-She is the director of the Department of Publications and editor in chief of The Christian Outlook magazine, the official publication of the Pentecostal Assemblies of the World, Inc., and the President of the Ministers’ Wives and Ministers’ Widows Auxiliary of the Apostolic Bible Students Association.
+Ruth Ann Tyson is the former First Lady of Christ Church Apostolic, where she is the former director of the Women of Praise, Purpose and Power (WPPP).
+She is the director of the Department of Publications and editor in chief of The Christian Outlook magazine, the official publication of the Pentecostal Assemblies of the World, Inc., and the former President of the Ministers’ Wives and Ministers’ Widows Auxiliary of the Apostolic Bible Students Association.
 She is also the President of the International Ministers’ Wives and Ministers’ Widows Auxiliary of the Pentecostal Assemblies of the World, Inc., and the administrator for Aenon Bible College.